-It is especially important to contact these libraries if you have any early Quaker books.
-As the Society's official library and archive Friends House Library aims to have two copies of every Quaker and anti-Quaker publication.
-After Friends House Library, the library at Woodbrooke is the second most important collection in Britain.
+It is especially important to contact the Library if you are discarding early Quaker books.
+As the Society's official library and archive, the Library aims to have a complete collection of this material, and may be able to offer advice.